-Tuition rates are the same as on-campus rates in Bloomington for both in-state and out-of-state tuition.
-Students will also be responsible for housing costs.
-Housing rates are still being negotiated, but they will not exceed $4,500 for spring 2018.
+Tuition rates for participants will be the same as they would be on campus for both in-state and out-of-state students.
+Students are responsible for housing costs.
+Housing rates for spring 2019 are still being finalized, but will not exceed $6,000 for the semester’s duration.

 Students are responsible for their own transportation and personal expenses.
 Transportation expenses include travel to and from Los Angeles as well as transportation around the city.
-Most students will choose to rent cars or drive their own cars to LA.
+Most students will choose to rent cars upon arrival for the duration of the program or drive their own cars to LA.

 Applications and Program Dates

 - Fall 2018 program dates: Aug.
 15-Dec.
 15

 - Spring 2019 program dates: Jan.
 2-April 29

 - Fall 2019 application deadline: Feb.
 8, 2019